kgrid/javascript-v8-adapter/README.md

 An example KO can be found in our [example collection](https://github.com/kgrid-objects/example-collection/) here:
 [js/simple/1.0](https://github.com/kgrid-objects/example-collection/releases/latest/download/js-simple-v1.0.zip)

+There is also a KO that uses ECMAscript 5 modules: [js/simple/1.0](https://github.com/kgrid-objects/example-collection/releases/latest/download/js-modules-v1.0.zip)

 ## Guidance for Knowledge Object Developers
 This adapter is for activating Knowledge Objects written in javascript.